shubh-564738/Docsify/README.md

 <br>

 **Step1-**
-you have to install some important dependencies to run Docsify
+you have to install some important dependencies to run Docsify.
 ```
 sudo apt update
 ```